 Organic and Biodynamic Wine Production

 There are many other growers who are not certified but use organic and biodynamic grape growing practices.
 Biodynamic farming practices, in addition to being organic, employ planting and harvesting practices in alignment with the Moon and planets.
-Many Languedoc vineyards also have the Terre Vitis certification which protects not just natural resources but also the health of the vineyard workers, neighbors of the vineyards and the ultimate consumer.
+Many Languedoc vineyards also have the Terre Vitis certification which protects not just natural resources but also the health of the vineyard workers, neighbors of the vineyards and wine consumers.
 The mentality of the region overall is focused on culture raisonnée, using natural fertilizers and compost over chemical fertilizers.